kailash-manasarovar/statement/docs/timeline/2025/may.md

 ### Are you Welsh?

-- I send some content to an interested party, someone who works in education for the Generalitat Valenciana.
+- I write to Ana Requena at the conservatory.
+- The email is from my `katharinejchardwood@gmail.com` account which North London's finest managed to get shutdown in January 2026 while deleting all my backups at the same time.
+- I can see why they might want to protect their interests at the music school; fish in a barrel, isn't it.
+- I've written to Ana quite frequently on other accounts.
-- I start the email with a greeting in Welsh.
-I have never ever done that before in my life.
+- I start the email with a greeting in Welsh: *bore da*.
+- I have never ever done that before in my life.
-- I do that because it's the day after I return from Ireland and I stayed in Wales one night and that's how they say good morning, bore dar.
+- I do that because it's the very day after I return from Ireland, and I stayed in Wales one night on the way back, and that's how they were saying good morning to me, bore da.
-- Later that day, I take my dad out.
+- Later that day, I take my dad to the library.
 - As we arrive at the library, we see an extremely weird guy sitting outside.
-He has an orange old bashed-up car with him.
+He's old and has an orange old bashed-up car, wild hair, trampy clothes, and he looks very dodgy.
-- The minute I open the door of my car, he jumps up and starts saying, "Oh, are you Welsh, are you Welsh".
+- The minute I open the door of my car, he jumps up and starts saying to me, "Oh, are you Welsh, are you Welsh".
-- I do not feel safe in North London.
+- I do not feel safe in North London!

 ### Dancing man